Skip to main content

 What to Do Next With This Resume Template

-A strong hospitality and restaurant resume or CV should tell the recruiter quickly what kind of service role you fit - hotel, restaurant, front desk, or broader guest-facing work.
-Keep the layout polished, lead with the service tasks that actually match the role, and avoid the common mistake of sounding generally friendly without showing what you handled in real service conditions.
+A strong hospitality and restaurant resume or CV should show the recruiter right away what type of service role you fit - hotel, restaurant, front desk, or broader guest-facing positions.
+Keep the layout polished, lead with the service tasks that actually match the role, and avoid the common pitfall of sounding generally friendly without demonstrating what you handled in real service situations.

-In this field, credibility comes from practical detail.
+In hospitality, credibility comes from practical details.
 Recruiters notice when your resume shows guest contact, reservations, table service, POS use, teamwork, and the ability to stay steady during busy shifts.
 That is what gives a hospitality resume real weight.